 - Key questions and issues to further validate the identified opportunities

-- What market forces are at play that might create risk or opportunity for the client?
+- What market forces might create risk or opportunity for the company?

-- What are the factors and trends that will affect demand for the client’s products/services?
+- What factors and trends will affect demand for the company’s products/services?

-- How are competitors positioned and what are their economics?
+- How are competitors positioned; What are their economics?

-Customer interviews following our The Nine Voices of the Market® methodology further identify potential growth opportunities and provide and understanding of the portfolio company’s perceived market position.
+Customer interviews following our The Nine Voices of the Market® methodology can further identify potential growth opportunities and provide an understanding of the company’s perceived market position.

-Internal Capability Assessment – We use our 100 Behaviors of High Performing Revenue Engines™ methodology to interview key internal stakeholders and assess the portfolio company’s current capacity and capabilities to pursue the identified growth opportunities; example topics to address include:
+We use our 100 Behaviors of High Performing Revenue Engines™ methodology to interview key stakeholders and assess the company’s current capacity and capabilities to pursue the identified opportunities.
+Example topics include:

 - How prepared is the client to capture the opportunity in the market?